heistp/l4s-tests/README.tpl.md

 The difference is due to the tight AQM marking and short L queue, relative to the bursty packet arrivals.
-In the TCP sequence diagrams in *Figure 16* and *Figure 17*, we can compare the difference in burstiness between the paced packets from TCP Prague as they are sent, and see how much of the even pacing at the sender has been lost by the time the packets reach the receiver.
+In the TCP sequence diagrams in *Figure 16* and *Figure 17*, we can compare the difference in burstiness between the paced packets from TCP Prague as they are sent:

 ![Time sequence diagram for TCP Prague at the sender](https://sce.dnsmgr.net/results/l4s-tput/tseq/prague_dualpi2_20mbit_snd_tseq.png)
 *Figure 17- Time sequence diagram for TCP Prague at the sender*

+and as they are received:

 ![Time sequence diagram for TCP Prague at the receiver](https://sce.dnsmgr.net/results/l4s-tput/tseq/prague_dualpi2_20mbit_rcv_tseq.png)
 *Figure 17- Time sequence diagram for TCP Prague at the receiver*